nlenno1/gym-fit-MS4/README.md

 ### Contact App

 **Contact Page - /contact/**
 - ContactMessageForm displayed using Crispy Forms with labels.
-If user is annonomous then name and email inputs are provided.
+If user is anonymous then name and email inputs are provided.
 If user is signed in then these details are provided from the database.
 - Cancel button - Links to Home
 - "Send Message" Button - Validates form, saves data to database and display sent message user feedback after reloading the page

 ### Profiles App

 **Profile Page - /profile/**
-- All sections are accessable from the profile menu buttons.
+- All sections are accessible from the profile menu buttons.
 - Personal Details Section - contains UserForm and UserProfileForm prefilled with existing User information which can be updated by the "Update Information" button below the forms
 - My Booking Section - Display of Upcoming and Previous classes the used has booked onto.
-Upcoming class display includes a button to cancel their booking which will remove the user from the class participants and remove the class forom the users profile and issuing a class token refund if cancellation notice is more than 24 hours.
+Upcoming class display includes a button to cancel their booking which will remove the user from the class participants and remove the class from the users profile and issuing a class token refund if cancellation notice is more than 24 hours.
 - Previous Purchases Section - Display all the previous orders in the users account with a link to Previous Order Details which is the same as Checkout Success but has a few notes explains that it is a previous order and
-- Favourite Class List - Contains all Class Categories in the users Faviourite Class Category List with a button to remove the from the list if desired
+- Favourite Class List - Contains all Class Categories in the users Favourite Class Category List with a button to remove the Category from the list if desired.

 - Admin Messages Section (ADMIN) - Displays all the user messages to admin, including sender name and reply email, sorted by date sent with a delete button to remove the messages individually
-- "Add A Class Catergory" Button (ADMIN) - links to Add a Class Category
+- "Add A Class Category" Button (ADMIN) - links to Add a Class Category
 - "Schedule a Class" Button (ADMIN) - links to Schedule a Single Exercise Class
 - "Create A Class Access Package" Button (ADMIN) - links to Add a Class Access Package
 - "Instructor Management" Button (ADMIN) - links to Instructor Management